merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 sudo pip install anvio
 {% endhighlight %}

-Pleaes keep an eye on the output to make sure there are no errors.
+Please keep an eye on the output to make sure there are no errors.

 If the installation finishes properly, run this in your terminal: